thanthese/IJustWannaLift/README.md

 ## Setup

 1. Open `index.html` in any browser (no build required)
-2. Edit the JSON config to match your stats:
+2. Click "Settings" at the bottom to customize:
-   - `bodyweight_lb`: Your bodyweight
-   - `start_date`: When you start the program (YYYY-MM-DD)
+   - **User Data**: Name, bodyweight, start date
+   - **Goals**: Target strength for each lift (as bodyweight multiples)
+   - **Starting Strength**: Where you begin (as % of goal)
-   - `training_days`: Which days you train (default: Mon–Fri)
+   - **Training Schedule**: Which days you train (default: Mon–Fri)
+   - All other parameters (reps, plates, progression curve, etc.)
+3. Settings are automatically saved to your browser's localStorage
-3. Bookmark the page on your phone
+4. Bookmark the page on your phone
-4. Show up and lift
+5. Show up and lift

+**Note**: Settings are stored locally in your browser.
+If you clear browser data, you'll lose your settings.
+Write down your key values (bodyweight, start date, goals) as backup.

 ## Daily Use